Ahmed10257/DevCollab/README.md

 # DevCollab

-About This project is aimed to be a full ITSM "Information Technology Service Managment" that will handle Tickets, Task Managment, and Assets Tracking.
+This project is aimed to be a full ITSM "Information Technology Service Managment" that will handle Tickets, Task Managment, and Assets Tracking.